dirigible-io/dirigible-io.github.io/samples/entity_service.md

 !bookstore/26_books_entity_service_registry_3.png!

-{info}
 The naming convension for the service' endpoints URLs is as follows:
 *<protocol>://<host>:<port>/<dirigible's runtime application context>/<scripting container mapping>/<project>/<service path>*
 e.g.

-*https ://dirigibleide.hana.ondemand.com/dirigible/js/bookstore/books.js*
+> *https ://dirigibleide.hana.ondemand.com/dirigible/js/bookstore/books.js*

 The scripting containers mapppins are:

 *	JavaScript
-** /js
+	*	/js
-** /js-secured
+	*	/js-secured
 *	Ruby
-** /rb
+	*	/rb
-** /rb-secured
+	*	/rb-secured
 *	Groovy
-** /groovy
+	*	/groovy
-** /groovy-secured
+	*	/groovy-secured
 *	Test
-** /test
+	*	/test

-The suffix "-secured" above shows the access point for the secured endpoints.
-More info can be found [here|../help/security.wiki].
+The suffix "-secured" above shows the access point for the secured end-points.
+More info can be found [here](../help/security.html).
-{info}

 There are some specific requirement for the table to be able to be exposed as entity service (e.g. primary key have to be defined, it should be a single column, etc.).
 Also the entity service itself support a bit more operations than the standard ones defined by HTTP.
-More about the entity services can be found [here|../help/entity_service.wiki].
+More about the entity services can be found [here](../help/entity_service.html).